 A funeral announcement can act as both a notification of a death and as an invitation to a funeral or memorial service.
-These announcements are typically short and informative.
+These announcements are typically short and informative as the following samples will show.

 Funeral announcements are highly customizable as there is not one set acceptable format.
 You choose whether to include a photo or background graphics for a softened look.
 Include this vital information within the announcement: